google-research/tensorflow_constrained_optimization/README.md

         to optimize, and perform constrained optimization.

     *   [lagrangian_optimizer.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/train/lagrangian_optimizer.py):
+        contains the `LagrangianOptimizerV1` and `LagrangianOptimizerV2'
-        contains the `LagrangianOptimizer` implementation, which is a `ConstrainedOptimizer` implementing the Lagrangian approach discussed
-        above (with additive updates to the Lagrange multipliers).
-You should use this optimizer for problems *without* proxy constraints.
+        implementation, which are constrained optimizers implementing the Lagrangian approach discussed above (with additive updates to the Lagrange multipliers).
+You should use these optimizer for problems *without* proxy constraints.
 It may also work for problems with proxy constraints, but we recommend using a proxy-Lagrangian optimizer, instead.

-        This optimizer is most similar to Algorithm 3 in Appendix C.3 of [CoJiSr19], and is discussed in Section 3.
-The two differences are that it uses proxy constraints (if they're provided) in the update of the model parameters, and uses `tf.train.Optimizer`s, instead of SGD, for the "inner" updates.
+        These optimizers is most similar to Algorithm 3 in Appendix C.3 of [CoJiSr19], which is discussed in Section 3.
+The two differences are that they use proxy constraints (if they're provided) in the update of the model parameters, and use wrapped `Optimizer`s, instead of SGD, for the "inner" updates.

     *   [proxy_lagrangian_optimizer.py](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/train/proxy_lagrangian_optimizer.py):
+        contains the `ProxyLagrangianOptimizerV1` and
+        `ProxyLagrangianOptimizerV2` implementations, which are constrained
-        contains the `ProxyLagrangianOptimizer` implementation, which is a `ConstrainedOptimizer` implementing the proxy-Lagrangian approach
+        optimizers implementing the proxy-Lagrangian approach mentioned above.
-        mentioned above.
-We recommend using this optimizer for problems *with* proxy constraints.
+        We recommend using these optimizers for problems *with* proxy constraints.

-        The `ProxyLagrangianOptimizer` with multiplicative swap-regret updates
+        The `ProxyLagrangianOptimizerVx` optimizer with multiplicative
-        is most similar to Algorithm 2 in Section 4 of [CoJiSr19], with the difference being that it uses `tf.train.Optimizer`s, instead of SGD, for the "inner" updates.
+        swap-regret updates is most similar to Algorithm 2 in Section 4 of [CoJiSr19], with the difference being that it uses wrapped `Optimizer`s, instead of SGD, for the "inner" updates.

 *   [Helpers for constructing rate-based optimization problems](https://github.com/google-research/tensorflow_constrained_optimization/tree/master/tensorflow_constrained_optimization/python/rates/)